 My ideal budget for my kid’s activities is zero.
-Of course, I can’t always do that but I do my best to keep it free or at least very cheap.
+Of course, I can’t always do that, but I do my best to keep it free or at least very cheap.

-It’s perfect for those long Sundays or those school breaks that never seem to end.
+These quick activities are perfect for those long Sundays or those school breaks that never seem to end.

 78 Free Kid’s Activity Ideas

 Indoor scavenger hunts are super fun and easy to do because all you need to do is print out a list like this one and have your kids run around the house until they find all the items.

 Experiment with different art forms, paints, and textures, and create your own art gallery.
 After your child paints or draws something, trim the paper, paste it on a different colored paper, and then hang it up on your wall.
 If you don’t like hanging stuff on your walls, you can tie a string across your curtain rod and hang the pictures with clothespins.

 We love books, and reading is such a great activity.
 Spice it up by having each kid pick a book with a specific theme (like sharing or money or something about sleep) and take turns reading out loud.
 If you have older kids, you can all cuddle up on the couch with a cup of tea or hot cocoa and read all day!

 Take out some of your books and line them up in a central location.
 Have each child (and adult!) grab a book and cuddle up to read.
 If you want to be really fancy, you can cut some papers into library cards and stamp each paper as they “check out” a book.

 Board games are a perfect family fun time.
 Make a pot of popcorn or open a bag of chips and let the fun commence!

 Charades are super fun and easy to play with no pre-planning.
 Pick a theme (Ie., Something you do or people you know) and have each person take a turn.